-A true "native" production of database information provides a copy of a database that can be used only by someone possessing a licensed copy of the correct version of the database engine software.
+A true native production of database information provides a copy of a database that can be used only by someone possessing a licensed copy of the correct version of the database engine software, and in the case of NOSql databases, may require additional infrastructure for components of the software.
 Depending on the nature and age of the original database, such a license may be difficult for a requesting party to obtain, if not practically impossible.
-An additional disadvantage of producing a database in its "native format" is that internal tracking may be difficult or impossible to turn off.
-Stated another way, this means that merely opening a database may alter some of its validation values such that the authenticity (and thus admissibility) of the database can no longer be established at the "native file" level.
+Further, the complexity and interrelation of these systems makes Native Format production a misnomer as data may be federated across multiple systems for aggregation, analysis, or storage purposes.
+An additional disadvantage of producing a database in its native format is that internal tracking may be difficult or impossible to turn off.
+Stated another way, this means that merely opening a database may alter some of its validation values such that the authenticity (and thus admissibility) of the database can no longer be established at the native file level.

-While a true "native" production of database information may not be feasible or desirable, some metadata - in the generic sense of the term, "information about information" - is necessary for the production to make sense.
+While a true native production of database information may not be feasible or desirable, some metadata-in the generic sense of the term, information about information-is necessary for the production to make sense.
 This is a distinguishing feature of database information.
-As one court discussing Sedona Principle 12 put it, "while metadata may add little to one's comprehension of a word processing document, it is often critical to understanding a database application."
-And the same court, comparing different form-of-production options, noted "one marked disadvantage of [TIFF or PDF] is that the production involves significant costs; it also does not work well for spreadsheets and databases."
+As one court discussing Sedona Principle 12 put it, "while metadata may add little to one's comprehension of a word processing document, it is often critical to understanding a database application."42 And the same court, comparing different form-of-production options, noted "[o]ne marked disadvantage of [TIFF or PDF] is that the production involves significant costs; it also does not work well for spreadsheets and databases."43 In the context of NOSql databases, this issue is even more acute-Metadata may be embedded within the text of a document and leveraged by the engine to create documents and relationships between data when rendering what appear to be documents.

-If a requesting party receives a native-file database production, the native production should be accompanied by a production of database information in the form of generic "load files" such as text delimited files that can be read by many different types of databases or other software applications.
-Such load files should include the fielded data that has been exported, so the requesting party can use the load files to map each information field into a database structure of its own design.
+If a requesting party receives a native-file database production from an RDBMS, the native production should be accompanied by a production of database information in the form of generic data interchange files such as text delimited files data, interchange files such as text delimited files that can be read by many different types of databases or other software applications.
+Such data interchange files should include the fielded data that has been exported, so the requesting party can use the load files to map each information field into a database structure of its own design.
+Field types should be provided for mapping and field definitions provided upon request to help ensure data is appropriately understood.